DominicTremblay/lhl-js-essentials/README.md

 ### Explanation

-So a bunch of new code and syntax was just give to you there.
+So a bunch of new code and syntax was just given to you there.
 Let's attempt to break it down.

 The first few lines are just loading external modules.
 We then tell the Express app to server all static content from the **public** folder.